British protected person: Acquisition and loss

 Becoming a British protected person is effectively no longer possible.
 Registration as a BPP is currently only permitted for individuals who have always been stateless and were born to at least one BPP parent in the United Kingdom or an overseas territory.
-Prior to decolonisation, individuals born in a protected territory and held no other nationality at birth were British protected persons.
-The status was transferable by descent to children of BPP fathers (but not mothers) who did not have any other nationality following independence of their territories until 16 August 1978.
+Prior to decolonisation, individuals born in a protected territory who held no other nationality at birth were British protected persons.
+The status was transferable by descent to children of BPP fathers (but not mothers) who did not have any other nationality following the full independence of their territories until 16 August 1978.
 BPP status was granted in addition to other British nationality classes; an individual can be both a British citizen and a British protected person.

-Retaining BPP status past the end of British jurisdiction over a protected territory is dependent on the type of territory it was.
+Retaining BPP status after the end of British jurisdiction over a protected territory is dependent on the type of territory it was.
 Persons connected with former protectorates or trust territories may remain BPPs if they did not acquire citizenship of the relevant countries, while all who were associated with former protected states or mandated territories automatically had the status revoked on independence.
 For those associated with the British Solomon Islands, BPP retention has the added requirement of never having possessed any other nationality.
 Additionally, Citizens of the United Kingdom and Colonies who were solely connected with that protectorate lost CUKC status on independence and became BPPs instead.

 British protected person status is automatically lost if an individual acquires any other nationality or citizenship after 16 August 1978, including other British nationality classes.
 It can also be voluntarily relinquished by a declaration made to the Home Secretary, provided that an individual already possesses or intends to acquire another nationality.
 BPP status may be deprived if it was fraudulently acquired.
 There is no path to restore BPP status once lost.